 Charles Stanley Direct offer a very functional app which is actually better to use than their website.

-Before signing up to an investment platform, you will need to make sure it offers the funds that you are interested in.
-I would advise doing your own research and getting a full understanding of your own risk-tolerance and personal preferences before deciding on an index you want to track.
+Before signing up for an investment platform, you will need to make sure it offers the funds that you are interested in.
+I would advise doing your own research and getting a full understanding of your own risk tolerance and personal preferences before deciding on an index you want to track.
 For many people, this may be a global all-cap or an S&P 500 tracker.

 Most good investment platforms will offer a variety of good options to track your chosen index(s) and all five of those mentioned in this post will offer good, low-fee funds for all of the key benchmarks out there.